mason-bially/ttrpg-xcom/02_aliens.md

 ### Sectoid

-Sectoids have access to special neural network psionic Rank features (a minor version at 25%, the main one at 50%, a buff at 75%, and an especially powerful one at 100%).
+Grants access to psionics paths for 50% Sectoid characters.
+And a special Neural Network psionic path for 25% Sectoid characters.

 |Percentage|Example|Attributes|
 |---|---|---|